 South Africa was my next objective.
 I’d arrived in Windhoek yesterday with Ben and today I was on a 17-hour luxury bus to Cape Town.

-Located in the Western Cape, Cape Town was first developed by the Dutch as a resupply station.
+Located in the Western Cape, Cape Town, which offers the Best of Cape Town tourism, was first developed by the Dutch as a resupply station.
 It is famous for its harbor, beaches, surfing and landmarks such as Table Mountain, Cape Point, Lions Head, Signal Hill, etc. It’s a city with a National Park in its center.

 Overland South Africa – Table Mountain Trek, Cape Town